Get 80% off your plan for your first 3 months*

 Negotiate with suppliers

-• request volume discounts: use long-term contracts and bulk orders to reduce per-unit costs
+• Request volume discounts through long-term contracts or bulk orders

-• negotiate payment terms: ask for early payment discounts or extended payment periods
+• Ask for early payment discounts or extended payment terms

 FAQs on cost of goods sold

-Here are answers to common questions about COGS and how to calculate it.
+Here are answers to frequently asked questions about COGS and how it applies to your business.

-COGS includes only the direct costs of producing or purchasing the goods you sell, such as raw materials, direct labour, and manufacturing overheads.
-Operating expenses are the indirect costs of running your business, such as rent, marketing, and administrative salaries.
-COGS appears on your income statement before gross profit, while operating expenses appear after gross profit.
+COGS covers only the direct costs of making or buying what you sell, such as raw materials and direct labour, while operating expenses are indirect costs like rent, marketing, and administrative salaries.
+On your income statement, COGS is subtracted from revenue to get gross profit, and operating expenses are then subtracted to reach operating profit.

 Can service businesses have COGS?